jrtex/qmk_firmware/readme.md

 # Quantum Mechanical Keyboard Firmware

-This is my personal fork
+This is my personal fork of QMK, hosting my personal keymaps

 ## QMK
 QMK is maintained in the [QMK Github repository](https://github.com/qmk/qmk_firmware).